bxparks/rpn83p/docs/USER_GUIDE_FUNCTIONS.md

         Application timezone
         - `NWUT`: get the current hardware clock as a ZonedDateTime using UTC timezone
-        - `TZ`: set the Application timezone
+        - `ATZ`: set the application timezone
-        - `TZ?`: get the current Application timezone
+        - `ATZ?`: get the application timezone
         - `CTZ`: set the hardware clock timezone
         - `CTZ?`: get the hardware clock timezone
         - `SETC`: set the datetime of the hardware clock